root-project/cling/tools/packaging/README.md

 Make sure GnuPG is properly set up with your correct fingerprint.
 These credentials are needed to sign the Debian package and create Debian changelogs.
 On a build machine (Electric Commander), make sure the fingerprint is of the person who is supposed to sign the official uploads.
-On a build machine, you might also want to configure GnuPG to not ask for the passphrase while signing the Debian package.
+You might also want to configure GnuPG to not ask for the passphrase while signing the Debian package.

 ####Windows (Cygwin)
 Below is a list of required packages for Windows (Win32-x86):